 Get in your car and go for a drive with no destination.

 Do that a few times until you feel better.

 - If it makes you cry, don’t worry.

-- If you really let out the tears, you’ll feel better and be able to get on with your day and probably have more energy.
+- When you really let out the tears, you’ll feel better and be able to get on with your day.
+And probably have more energy!

-- If you hold back your tears, you might end up feeling more stressed out.
-Therefore, let them out if they come.
+- Consequently, if you hold back your tears, you might end up feeling more stressed out.
+Therefore, let them out when they come.

 Two Mental Tricks for Remaining Calm

 Repeat the statement, “high hopes and low expectations,” as you prepare for your big events.

 Remember that the higher your expectations, the harder you fall when life doesn’t meet them.